shakurocom/Keychain/README.md

 - [Usage](#usage)
 - [License](#license)

-An easy to use wrapper for adding, removing and reading Codable objects to/from Keychain.
+An easy-to-use wrapper that allows the user to add, remove, and read Codable objects from Keychain.

 ## Requirements